carayip/tasteryapp/README.md

 # Tastery
 Visit this app at https://carayip.github.io/tasteryapp/

-## With so many different options, Tastery narrows down allows your search for restaurants within walking distance of your location.
+## With so many different options, Tastery narrows down your search for restaurants within walking distance of your location.

 ## Screenshots